mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Tunnel mode

 In tunnel mode the client requests tunnel IP packets to and from the proxy.
-The Connect-IP request establish such a tunnel and indicate the IP address or IP range that will be allowed to be forwarded.
+The Connect-IP request establishes such a tunnel and optionally indicates the IP address or IP range that will be allowed to be forwarded.

 The tunnel mode is indicated by the ":authority" pseudo-header field